 Living the dream, right?

-If you’re interested listening to the entire interview here
+If you’re interested in listening to the entire interview here

 Maintaining that type of luxury lifestyle will most certainly require you to retire with much more money in the bank.